-The study of physics is a challenging and intellectually rewarding activity elected by those who seek to sharpen and broaden their appreciation and understanding of the physical world and their relationship to it.
-To this end, courses offered by the Department of Physics and Astronomy are designed to bring the student to an increasingly independent level of investigation in experimental and theoretical physics, and to a level of sophistication commensurate with his or her motivation, goals, and abilities.
+The study of physics is a challenging and intellectually rewarding activity selected by those who seek to sharpen and broaden their appreciation and understanding of the physical world and their relationship to it.
+To this end, courses offered by the Department of Physics and Astronomy are designed to bring the student to an increasingly independent level of investigation in experimental and theoretical physics, and to a level of sophistication commensurate with an individual's motivation, goals, and abilities.

-A major in Physics is great preparation for careers in engineering, medicine, business, computer science, law, industrial management, and teaching.
+A major in Physics is an excellent preparation for careers in engineering, medicine, business, computer science, law, industrial management, and teaching.
 Sufficient flexibility exists in the major program to suit the needs and goals of the individual.

 Students preparing for graduate work in Physics, Astronomy, or related fields are advised to elect the B.S. degree in Physics.
 Additional courses taken in other science departments (Biology, Chemistry, Computer Science, Geosciences, Math) are desirable.